salaheddin-darwish/OO-Comm-ChatApp-2006-2007/README.md

 # OO-Comm-ChatApp
 Basic Command-line Chat application was developed in 2007

-Read The report PDF file for more detials
+Read "Salaheddin Object-oriented communication report-v.pdf" file for more detials